tiaguinho/hello/content/posts/board_with_obstacles.md

 ---
-title: "Short Path Algorithm (Part 2)"
+title: "Shortest Path Algorithm (Part 2)"
 date: 2021-01-24T11:10:04-03:00
-description: This is the second part of a study on how short path algorithms work.
+description: This is the second part of a study on how shortest path algorithms work.
 categories: ["CS"]
 tags: ["algorithm", "python", "pillow", "study"]
 draft: false